ceph/ceph/doc/rbd/rbd-openstack.rst

 OpenStack operates as a Ceph client.
 You must install Ceph common on the OpenStack host, and copy your Ceph cluster's ``ceph.conf`` file to the ``/etc/ceph`` directory.
-If you have installed Ceph on the host, Ceph common is already included. ::
+If you have installed Ceph on the host, ceph-common is already included. ::

 	sudo apt-get install ceph-common